sparkney/danceguide/index.md

 # What is Dance?
 Dance is front- and back-end development in pure Java.

 Dance is an open, very simple, yet powerful, component based architecture and implementation for developing web applicatoins in pure Java.

-As HTML, CSS and JavaScript development becomes increasingly complex, the idé is to increase productivity by simplify, hide complexity, and at the same time bring all of Java's features to front-end programming.
+As HTML, CSS and JavaScript development becomes increasingly complex, the idé is to increase productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.

 # Features, in comparison to HTML/CSS/JavaScript
 * Obviously, no cumbersome and time consuming HTML and CSS handcrafting.